Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Methodology

-In Fig.~\ref{fig:3}(a), we proposed a stack of JJs and how it can improve the integration density of the cells.
-Using high-$J_c$ NbTiN/TaN/NbTiN JJs can eliminate the shunt resistor in the circuits.
-Additionally, these JJs can be stacked on top of each other, allowing us to form a six-layer JJ-stack structure used as an inductor in the SQUID loop.
-In Fig.~\ref{fig:3}(b), we have shown a possible structure for the implementation of 0 and $\pi$-JJ that is displayed for a DFF cell.
-For the barrier material of $\pi$-JJ, many works have used Ni or Ni-based alloys such as NiCu or PdNi \cite{birge2024ferromagnetic,khaire2009critical}.
+Fig.~\ref{fig:3}(a) shows the proposed fabrication stackup to achieve high-density superconductor integrated circuits.
+Junction barriers with appropriate resistivity allow fabrication of high $J_c$, self-shunted junctions with non-hysteretic switching behavior that do not require external shunt resistors.
+Additionally, these 0-JJs can be stacked to provide greater inductance in a compact device.
+The thickness of the superconductor between barrier layers should be greater than the coherence length $\xi$, which is only about 5~nm for NbTiN.
+For the $\pi$-JJ barrier material, ferromagnetic materials such as Ni, NiCu, and PdNi have been used with some success \cite{birge2024ferromagnetic, Yamashita2020PiPhaseShifter, Takeuchi2024NbNbasedHalf, Pham2024NbNbasedTunnel}.
 However, $\pi$-JJs have proven difficult to produce reliably or economically for VLSI applications using such ferromagnetic barrier materials.
-Problems include overly strong magnetization that requires very thin barrier layers, sensitivity to interfacial roughness, compositional variations, multiple domains that reduce $\pi$-JJ yield (e.g., Ni), or high cost (e.g., PdNi).
-Alternative barrier materials under consideration include ferrimagnets \cite{madden2022ferromagnetic} and altermagnets \cite{lu2024phiJJ}.
-Fig.~\ref{fig:3}(c) shows the final stackup of materials for high-density superconductor integrated circuits.
+Problems include overly strong magnetization that requires very thin barrier layers, sensitivity to interfacial roughness and compositional variations, multiple domains that reduce $\pi$-JJ yield (e.g., Ni), high cost (e.g., PdNi), or crystal-structure mismatch with the superconductor electrode material.
+Alternative barrier materials considered include ferrimagnets \cite{madden2022ferromagnetic} and altermagnets \cite{lu2024phiJJ}.

+Fig.~\ref{fig:3}(b) shows a JTL cell center loop with two switching JJs connected by a ground plane and by two stacks of non-switching 0-JJ compact inductors, (c) shows a 0,$\pi$ switching stack connected to a 0-JJ, and (d) shows a DFF cell layout top view.